 Career Alternative for Chefs: Food Service ManagementFind Degrees

 Food service management is an area that allows you to be a part of the industry without actually working over a hot stovetop, as the U.S. Department of Labor says these professionals are responsible for planning, coordinating, and directing the activities of a department or organization that serves food and beverages.
 According to the Department of Labor, the median annual salary ($48,080*) is also higher for food service managers than for chefs.
 The Department says that while a bachelor's degree is not required, certain national or regional restaurant chains and food service companies do recruit management trainees from college hospitality or food service management programs.

 The Fantasy: If the world has learned anything from Donald Trump, it's that money and prestige (and television deals...and real estate) come in spades when you're at the top of the suit-wearing, martini-drinking professional food chain.

-The Reality: Chief executive positions are competitive to get and stressful to keep due to the pressure to succeed.
+The Reality: Top executive positions, of which chief executives make up 14 percent,are stressful due to the extreme pressure to succeed.
 Long hours and travel are also common, according to the U.S. Department of Labor.

 Overrated Career #4: Lawyer

 The Fantasy: What you see is different than what you get when it comes to law professions.
 "Lawyers are always wealthy and powerful and conducting fascinating investigations and trials on TV," says Brooks, explaining the fantasy.

 The Reality: "The reality of the job is that much of it involves writing tedious documents, a constant pressure of deadlines, challenging consequences for making a mistake or missing a deadline, and pressure for billable hours," says Brooks.